codescape/jira-multiple-subtasks/docs/syntax.md

 In addition to the simple syntax you can specify additional attributes for each subtask - one line per attribute.

+#### Summary

+A summary is required for every subtask (see _Simple Syntax_).

+You can use the keyword `@inherit` in the summary of your subtasks to be replaced by the summary of the parent issue.
+And if you really want your subtask to contain the text `@inherit` you can escape it with a leading backslash `\@inherit`.

+Here are some examples for a parent issue with the summary `Hello World`:

+    - Let's say: @inherit
+    - @inherit
+    - Send email to mail\@inherit.com

+Those three lines will create three subtasks with the following summaries:
+* Let's say: Hello World
+* Hello World
+* Send email to mail@inherit.com

 #### Description

 By default, newly created subtasks will not have a description.